 His next step was to move to New York and establish the Seaboard National Bank, described by the New York Herald as “the fiscal rallying place for the wealthy men who had struck it rich in oil and foregathered at the Petroleum Exchange.”

 By the time he and his family moved into the new Riverside Drive mansion in 1891 the 41-year old was fabulously wealthy.
 Although The New York Times claimed that the sprawling block around the corner home was intended as “his garden;” it is more likely that Bayne bought up the lots simply to ensure the quality of his neighbors.
 As he sold off the plots, their deeds included strict covenants that only “high class residences” could be built.

-Samuel and Emily Bayne had two children, Emily and Howard.
+Samuel and Emily Bayne would have four children, Emily, Howard, Jasper and Donald.
 The family summered at their country estate, Glenalla, in White Plains, New York.

 Bayne may have surprised many New Yorkers when the respectable banker published a light-hearted book in 1902, On an Irish Jaunting Car Through Donegal and Commemara.
 In it, he poked good-natured fun at his native countrymen.
 On October 4, 1902 The New York Times described it as an “account of an amusing and interesting journey taken by the author and his friends from New York to Londonderry, and then through the Irish country on a jaunting car.
 The author describes the good-humored peasants driving their pits, the old women and children on the sturdy Irish donkeys going to the bog for turf, and the men at their coble-fishing, besides explorations of wonderful scenery.”

 1910 was a momentous year in the Bayne household.
 In October of 1909 Emily’s engagement to Alfred C. Bossom was announced.
 The New York Times noted that the groom-to-be was “an architect, late of London, but now an American citizen.”